-&lt;sup>3 National Low Income Housing Coalition, The Gap: A Shortage of Affordable Rental Homes (April 2022), https://nlihc.org/gap.
+2 National Low Income Housing Coalition, The Gap: A Shortage of Affordable Rental Homes (April 2022), https://nlihc.org/gap.

-- Housing for the Elderly (Section 202) Program: Since its inception, "Section 202" programs have partnered with non-profit organizations, including faith-based organizations, to expand housing for low-income elderly families.
+- Section 8 Housing Choice Vouchers, Project-Based Section 8 Rental Assistance, and the Public Housing Capital Fund and Operating Fund: These tenant- and project-based rental assistance programs provide a lifeline for low-income families in need of affordable housing.
+However, with the supply of affordable rental homes decreasing and demand for rental assistance continuing to rise, funding for these programs fails to keep pace with the need for affordable housing. - Housing for the Elderly (Section 202) Program: Since its inception, "Section 202" programs have partnered with non-profit organizations, including faith-based organizations, to expand housing for low-income elderly families.
 Over this time, nearly 400,000 households have been served, but many more seniors are in need of this affordable, service-connected housing.
 Construction of new units has not kept pace with the rapid aging of the nation's population.
 New "Section 202" housing construction is essential. - HOME Investment Partnership Program: The need for affordable housing is at an all-time high, and the HOME Investment Partnership Program is vital to mitigating the problem.
-This program tangibly changes the lives of the poor by building, buying and rehabilitating affordable housing in blighted communities.
+This program tangibly changes the lives of the poor by building, buying, and rehabilitating affordable housing in blighted communities.
 Revitalizing buildings in poor communities serves as a catalyst for reducing crime and improving other social outcomes for poor citizens. - McKinney-Vento Homeless Assistance Grants: The Continuum of Care Program and Emergency Solutions Grants continue to make important contributions to reducing homelessness, particularly chronic homelessness.
 Continued support for these programs is critical for working toward the goal of ending family homelessness. - Housing Counseling Assistance: As the housing crisis and pandemic demonstrated, income loss, rising medical costs, and unexpected expenses can suddenly jeopardize a family or individual's housing.
-Housing counseling can provide assistance to renters seeking more affordable and stable housing choices, support those facing the risk of homelessness, advocate for those homeowners facing foreclosure and default, and educate homebuyers to be aware of abusive lending practices so they have the knowledge necessary to make informed decisions.
+Housing counseling helps renters seeking more affordable and stable housing choices, supports those facing the risk of homelessness, advocates for those homeowners facing foreclosure and default, and educates homebuyers to be aware of abusive lending practices so they have the knowledge necessary to make informed decisions.
 Increased support for counseling assistance can protect against future abuses in the housing market while helping families and individuals achieve the goal of homeownership. - Community Development Block Grant Program: For many years, communities struggling to lift themselves out of poverty have turned to the CDBG for support in housing and economic development projects, including housing rehabilitation, blight removal, and infrastructure improvements.
 Economic development activities have created or supported over 400,000 jobs in the past 10 years.
 Protecting these programs is vital for development in low-income communities and allows state and local governments the flexibility to continue identifying the areas and projects that are best suited to produce results.